 What to Wear

 The Houston Livestock Show and Rodeo is the one time of year that Houstonians go all out and embrace their Texan roots.
-Cowboy hats — a rarity typically seen only in Hollywood depictions of Houston — are everywhere, and cowboy boots are worn with everything from torn jeans to dresses.
+Cowboy hats — a rarity is typically seen only in Hollywood depictions of Houston — are everywhere, and cowboy boots are worn with everything from torn jeans to dresses.

-While Country Western attire is encouraged, the most important thing to remember when dressing for the rodeo is weather.
+While Country Western attire is encouraged, the most important thing to remember when dressing for the rodeo is the weather.
 Wear layers that can be added on in the cold or air conditioning and removed in the heat.
 And be sure to wear shoes you'll be comfortable walking and standing in for hours at a time.